Keep fundraising at home for Dementia UK during these uncertain times

 Livestream gaming events are a fun and easy way to raise vital funds for dementia specialist Admiral Nurses – all from the comfort of your own home.
 Find out more here.

 Shave it off

-With the hairdresser’s closed, now might be the time for a totally new look!
+Now the hairdressers are open again, it’s the perfect time for a totally new look!
 Ask your friends and family to sponsor your head shave to raise funds for dementia specialist nurses.

 Declutter and donate